 We have developed automated trading systems, including custom indicators, custom strategies, custom risk controls and other tools for automated trading.
 We work with a wide variety of programming languages such as Java, C++, C#, Matlab which can make versatile, high throughput trading systems with reliability and high speed on collocated servers with direct market access and custom FIX engines.

-Additionally, we also work with and have expertize in the API(s) of most popular trading platforms such as Ninja Trader, TT, CQG, MetaTrader, Trade Station.
-So, if you already have an existing trading system, we can start enhancing and building on top of it quickly without any duplication of labor.
+Additionally, we also work with and have expertise in the API(s) of most popular trading platforms such as Interactive Brokers, Ninja Trader, Trading Technologies (TT), CQG, MetaTrader, and Trade Station.
+If you already have an existing trading system, we can start enhancing and building on top of it quickly without any duplication of labor.